Links to Other Pages

 Here are two more references that George found:

-1. "As at most traditional Scottish weddings, a 'poor oot' - coins being thrown to crowds in the street - was in order.
-[They scattered] gold and silver."
+1. As at most traditional Scottish weddings, a 'poor oot' - coins being thrown to crowds in the street - was in order.
+They scattered gold and silver."

 2. The bridegroom and his attendants carried small change to throw to the children, in return for their making a noise to scare off the devil.
 Still observed, this custom is called the ‘hize’ in Arbroath, the ‘scrammle’ in Forfar and the ‘poor oot’ in parts of Fife.
-It also symbolised new beginnings."
+It also symbolized new beginnings."

 George T Smith, Nanaimo, Vancouver Island, British Columbia, Canada: August 5, 2007.